 We currently derive all our revenue from the sale of our ClotTriever and FlowTriever products to hospitals in the United States.
 Our customers typically purchase an initial stocking order of our products and then reorder replenishment product as procedures are performed.
 No single customer accounted for 10% or more of our revenue during the years ended December 31, 2018 or 2019 or during the three months ended March 31, 2019 and 2020.
 For the three months ended March 31, 2020, approximately 54% of our customers used both of our products, 33% used ClotTriever only and 13% used FlowTriever only.
 We expect revenue to increase in absolute dollars as we expand our sales organization and sales territories, add customers, expand the base of physicians that are trained to use our products, expand awareness of our products with new and existing customers and as physicians perform more procedures using our products.
-For the years ended December 31, 2018 and 2019, 41% and 38% of revenue was derived from the sale of ClotTriever products, respectively, and 59% and 62% of revenue was derived from the sale of FlowTriever products, respectively.
-For the three months ended March 31, 2019 and 2020, 38% and 37% of revenue was derived from the sale of ClotTriever products, respectively, and 62% and 63% of revenue was derived from the sale of FlowTriever products, respectively, and 62% and 63% of revenue was derived from the sale of FlowTriever products, respectively, and 62% and 63% of revenue was derived from the sale of FlowTriever and the average price per procedure was over \$9,100.
+For the years ended December 31, 2018 and 2019, 41% and 38% of revenue was derived from the sale of ClotTriever products, respectively, and 59% and 62% of revenue was derived from the sale of FlowTriever products, respectively, and 62% and 63% of revenue was derived from the sale of FlowTriever products, respectively, and 62% and 63% of revenue was derived from the sale of FlowTriever products, respectively.
+For the three months ended March 31, 2020, our blended revenue per procedure was over \$9,100.
 Blended revenue per procedure represents the average of the average selling price per ClotTriever and the average price per FlowTriever procedure.